 - 6.2.3 The venture provider shall review any third party provision against the specific requirements of the venture, taking account of the known or anticipated participant profile and the nature and needs of the venture.
-This shall include: - a. risk to the venture of financial insolvency of a third party provider; NOTE Financial protection can be delivered through bonding and insurance arrangements. - b. public liability insurance in accordance with 3.9.2 and third party insurance in accordance with 3.9.2. - c. risk assessment and management system in accordance with Clause 4;

-d. incident and emergency planning arrangements in accordance with 3.7.
+This shall include: - a) risk to the venture of financial insolvency of a third party provider; - NOTE Financial protection can be delivered through bonding and insurance arrangements. - b) public liability insurance in accordance with 3.9.2 and third party insurance in accordance with 3.9.3; - c) risk assessment and management system in accordance with Clause 4; - d) incident and emergency planning arrangements in accordance with 3.7.

-Financial insolvency, public liability, risk and emergency planning are all part of the responsibilities retained by Operation Wallacea.
+Financial insolvency, public liability, risk analysis and management and emergency planning are all part of the responsibility retained by Operation Wallacea.